s2t2/s2t2.github.io/_posts/2015-07-03-how-to-make-a-ruby-gem.md

     ### Developing

     After checking out the repo, run `bin/setup` to install dependencies.

+    ### Testing

-Then, run `rake rspec` to run the tests.
+    Run `rake rspec` or `bundle exec rspec spec/` to run the tests.

     You can also run `bin/console` for an interactive prompt that will allow you to experiment.

     ### Releasing